-Access the online renewal system here.
+Access the online reinstatement system here.
 Read below for information on requirements for continuing education, deadlines, and more.

 Click on the links below to go directly to specific information.

 - Lapsed License Reinstatement

 - Renewal Form